guydav/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-I'm a PhD student with the NYU Center for Data Science, advised by Brenden Lake and Todd Gureckis.
+I'm a fifth-year PhD student with the NYU Center for Data Science, advised by Brenden Lake and Todd Gureckis.
 My research interests center around cognitively-inspired machine learning: how can we draw inspiration from human cognition to advance the design of machine learning methods.
-I am particularly interested in studying the compositional space of tasks humans operate in and using cognitively-driven task representations to improve exploration in reinforcement learning.
-I am also very excited about the role of objects in reinforcement learning and object-centric reasoning.
+My thesis research studies how people represent cognitive goals and tasks and proposes computational models generating similarly rich and human-like goals.
+I'm excited about how richer goal representations could facilitate exploration and generalization in artificial agents.

-In my non-academic life, I enjoy playing ultimate frisbee, making homemmade fermented hot sauces, and making friends with all of the puppies in Brooklyn.
+In my non-academic life, I enjoy playing ultimate frisbee, making homemade hot sauces, and making friends with all the dogs in Brooklyn.